 Organ-on-a-chips are tiny devices, usually smaller than the palm of a hand, that employ microfluidics technology to create microchannels and chambers at the micron-scale size for cell culturing in a microenvironment similar to that of the cell’s natural habitat.
-The chips are sealed and sterile and made of an optically transparent material that allows visual and real-time monitoring and analysis of the cells.
+These microfluidic devices are sealed and sterile and made of an optically transparent material that allows visual and real-time monitoring and analysis of the cells.
 The Organ-on-a-Chip devices are made of a biocompatible polymer material and are of a modular nature.
 The modularity of the chips allows multiple modules such as sensors and actuators to be connected to the main chip for analysis or manipulation of the cells.
 Organ-on-a-Chip has advantages over conventional cell culture methods such as Petrie dishes and flasks or 3D cell culturing techniques and can shift the paradigm in pharmaceutical and biotech industries.

 Complying with the safety protocols and procedures for rolling out a new line of medicine is arduous.
 It requires multiple steps of preclinical and clinical tests to validate the applicability of a new medicine.
 The drug development pipeline can go off the rails at each of the four stages (Discover, Preclinical research, Clinical trials, FDA review) leaving the pharmaceutical companies with a significant financial loss.
 The further down the road the new compound fails, the higher the costs of the failure.
 The estimated cost associated with developing a new compound that gains market approval is around $2.5 billion dollars.
 New technologies can be of great help to assess the functionality of the new medicine before taking it to the clinical trials to reduce the costs.
 2D testing and in-vitro analysis of pharmacodynamics and pharmacokinetics are common practices before taking the drug to the next steps including preclinical testing.
 The organs in our body are of a 3D nature and the complex behaviour of cells cannot be adequately modelled in 2D cultures such as 96-well plates.
 Animal models are also not ideal for testing human-specific medicines.
 The technology needs to upgrade to enable taking advantage of complex microenvironments at high-throughput.
 Among the novel technologies microfluidic tissue chips, commonly known as Organ-on-a-Chips (OOC), have shown to be very successful in this regard.